 4) Make your report visually pleasing through focus

 The human mind cannot process too much data at a time without getting overwhelmed.
 Getting overwhelmed leads to decision fatigue – which makes it harder for your management team to think strategically.
-That’s why when it comes to management reporting, you should remember the mantra of “less is more”.
-As a rough rule of thumb, displaying 3-6 KPIs on a report is a good range, and going too much beyond this is not the best idea.
+That’s why when it comes to this level of reporting, you should remember the mantra of “less is more”.
+As a rough rule of thumb, displaying three to six KPIs on a report is a good range, and going too much beyond this is not the best idea.

-The following revenue report is a good management report example of this best practice:
+The following revenue report is a good reporting example of this best practice:

 **click to enlarge**

 The four KPIs in this report template are prominently displayed: